commercetools/sphere-node-sdk/docs/CLIENT.md

   * `ConcurrentModification`
   * `InternalServerError`
   * `ServiceUnavailable`

+#### Correlation Header ID
+When a request fails with `statusCode >= 400` the reponse contains a special header `x-correlation-id`.
+This is specially useful for the SPHERE.IO team in order to better correlate failure requests with other possible causes.

+> Note: the SDK doesn't log anything, thus it's recommended that applications should handle this.

 ### Statistics
 You can retrieve some statistics (more to come) by passing some options when creating a new `SphereClient` instance.